Ecommerce Performance Marketing: A Complete Guide for 2024

 Performance marketing for eCommerce is extremely methodical.
 The first step is to create a plan and to set clear goals.
 The most obvious goal is sales, but other types of goals include email sign-ups, LTV (life-time value), avg. session duration, clicks, or app downloads.

-Often people will start their marketing strategy by creating Instagram posts or sponsoring email newsletters.
-Try not to be distracted by these types of things.
-While they can definitely be helpful, they are not performance marketing tactics that will drive measurable growth quickly.
+Marketers often start by creating Instagram posts or sponsoring email newsletters.
+While these channels can be helpful in driving brand awareness, they are not performance marketing tactics that will drive measurable growth quickly.

 Utilize the SMART methodology when developing a performance marketing plan: